UHAS admission portal 2022/2023: Fees, requirements, deadlines

 - Can I buy UHAS forms online?
 Foreign applicants can buy UHAS vouchers electronically using Master and VISA cards.

-The University of Health and Allied Sciences is committed to excellence.
-UHAS admission portal helps in enrolling the best scholars through a competitive process.
+The University of Health and Allied Sciences is one of the best schools in Ghana that is committed to excellence.
+UHAS admission portal helps in enrolling the scholars through a competitive and fair process.

-Yen.com.gh shared an interesting article about UDS student portal 2022/2023.
-The prestigious institute was established in 1922.
-Learner looking forward to joining the University of Developmental Studies should be familiar with the portal to aid in the admission and other needs.
+Yen.com.gh shared an interesting article about the UDS student portal 2022/2023.
+This institution of higher learning was established in the year 1922.
+Learners looking forward to joining the University of Developmental Studies should be familiar with the portal to help them with admission and other needs.

-UDS student portal is an essential tool for learners.
-It saves on time and paperwork that could have been used in a manual application.
-As an admitted scholar, you can register, deregister, and defer any courses.
+UDS portal reduces your paperwork and long queues that are normally associated with the admission process.
+Check the article for more guidelines on how to use the school's portal.

 Source: YEN.com.gh